Skip to content

 Living with 32:9 – and what to try next

-Running a 32:9 super ultrawide isn’t always plug-and-play.
-Some menus don’t scale correctly, some cutscenes lock to 16:9, and a few games still fight you on supported resolutions.
-But when a game really supports the aspect ratio – or at least behaves nicely with it – the pay-off is huge.
-You gain extra awareness in shooters, grander views in open worlds, and a more relaxed, “cinema screen” feeling in slower adventures.
+A 32:9 super ultrawide isn’t always plug-and-play.
+Some menus don’t scale properly, some cutscenes lock to 16:9, and a few games still fight you on HUD placement or supported resolutions.
+But when a game behaves nicely at 5120×1440, the payoff is huge: extra awareness in shooters, grander views in open worlds, and a more “cinema screen” feeling in slower adventures.

-If you enjoy this kind of content, I’ll keep experimenting with more titles that feel good on 32:9, alongside the usual mix of survival sandboxes, cozy builders, and indie experiments I cover here on Fix Gaming Channel.
+I’ll keep testing more titles that feel good on 32:9, alongside the usual mix of survival sandboxes, cozy builders, and indie experiments I cover on Fix Gaming Channel.

 Related reading on Fix Gaming Channel